DeepLcom/deepl-dotnet/README.md

 }
 ```

-### Exceptions
-All library exceptions are derived from `DeepL.DeepLException`.

 ## Development

 The test suite depends on [deepl-mock](https://www.github.com/DeepLcom/deepl-mock).
-Run it in another terminal
+Run it in another terminal while
-while executing the tests, using port 3000.
+executing the tests, using port 3000.
 Set the mock-server listening port using the environment variable
 `DEEPL_MOCK_SERVER_PORT`.

 Execute the tests using `dotnet test`.

 ### Issues

 If you experience problems using the library, or would like to request a new feature, please create an
 [issue](https://www.github.com/DeepLcom/deepl-dotnet/issues).